AWS Route 53 Pricing: Hosted Zones, Queries, Health Checks, and Traffic Flow

-What to model (the 3 line items)
+What to model (the pricing surfaces that actually matter)

 - Health checks: if you use DNS-level health checks or endpoint monitoring